 Offering hedging solutions has until recently been highly problematic due to the strict regulations around advising on risk and PSD2.
-To counter this, the UK’s FCA has taken a pragmatic sandbox approach which has enabled a number of companies such as Assure Hedge to get going.
+To counter this, the UK’s FCA has taken a pragmatic sandbox approach that has enabled a number of companies, such as Assure Hedge, to get going.

 Whilst the US is often at the forefront of venture capital, when it comes to cross-border fintech, it remains well behind, as it’s state-by-state regulatory burden continues to create too high a barrier for most companies.
 Europe offers a much more welcoming startup environment.
 Even with the discussion around a federal fintech charter in the US, the opposition to it remains strong meaning don’t expect any change soon.